sokno/gtm-template/README.md

 ### 3. Tag Configuration - Choose Variables
 To create the variable in GTM, click on the Variables tab.
 #### Account Id and Tracker Type
-- Create a `constant` type GTM variable with value as your accout or advertiser id and give it a name e.g. AccountId.
+- Create a `constant` type GTM variable with value as your account or advertiser id and give it a name e.g. AccountID.
 Select this variable for Account Id field.
 - Then select the Tracker Type from the drop down list.
 #### Data Layer Variables - Product(s), Order Id & Order Amount
 Create a data layer GTM variable.
-Input `orderId` defined in step 1 as `Data Layer Variable Name`.
+Input `orderID` defined in step 1 as `Data Layer Variable Name`.
 Select this variable for Order Id field.
 Follow this for other variables.
 ### 4. Tag Configuration - Setup the Trigger
 Under `Triggering` choose the correct trigger type for the pixel such as all pages, cart page, conversion event, etc. Then click save.